To Store or Not? Online Data Selection for Federated Learning with Limited Storage: Evaluation

 \subsection{Robustness of ODE}

-In this subsection, we mainly compare the performance of ODE with the baselines on traffic classification dataset\footnote{Experimental results on the other three public datasets are given in Appendix \ref{appendix: robustness analysis}.} to demonstrate these methods' robustness to various factors in the industrial environment, such as the number of local epoch $m$, participation rate $\frac{|C_t|}{|C|}$, storage capacity $|B_c|$, mini-batch size and data heterogeneity across clients.
+In this subsection, we mainly compare the robustness of {\ttfamily ODE} and previous methods to various factors in industrial environments, such as the number of local training epoch $m$, client participation rate $\frac{|C_t|}{|C|}$, storage capacity $|B_c|$, mini-batch size and data heterogeneity across clients, on the industrial TC dataset.

-\textbf{Number of Local Epoch.} Empirical results shown in Figure \ref{fig: epoch} demonstrate that: (1) \textit{ODE} can work with various local training epochs.
-With the increasing number of local epoch, ODE achieves less training speedup will be achieved by ODE, but obtains higher inference accuracy final model compared with the all other baselines and thus higher improvement on user experience, which satisfies the target of network ML models; (2)\textit{ODE-Est} has the similar effect with \textit{ODE-Exact} on improving the model performance.
+\textbf{Number of Local Training Epoch.} Empirical results shown in Figure \ref{fig: epoch} demonstrate that {\ttfamily ODE} can work with various local training epoch numbers $m$.
+With $m$ increasing, both of \textit{ODE-Exact} and \textit{ODE-Est} achieve higher final inference accuracy than existing methods with same setting.

-The first phenomenon coincides with the previous analysis in Section \ref{section: data valuation}: (1) For convergence rate, the one-step-look-ahead strategy of ODE only optimizes the loss reduction of the first local epoch in (\ref{equation: global loss reduction}), and thus the influence on model convergence will be weakened when the number of local epoch becomes larger; (2) For inference accuracy, ODE narrows the gap between the models trained through FL and CL by optimizing the dominant term with the maximum weight, \emph{i.e.}, $(1+\eta L)^{m-1}G_c(w_c^{t,0})$, of the gap bound in (\ref{equation: lemma 1}), leading to better final inference accuracy with a larger $m$.

-\textbf{Participation Rate.} The results in Figure \ref{fig: participation rate} demonstrate that ODE is able to improve the FL process significantly even with small participation rates, speeding up the model training process $2.57$ times and increasing the final inference accuracy by $6.6\%$.
-This augments the practicality of ODE in the industrial environment, where only a small proportion of devices could be ready to participate in the FL training round.
+\textbf{Participation Rate.} The results in Figure \ref{fig: participation rate} demonstrate that {\ttfamily ODE} can improve the FL process significantly even with small participation rate, accelerating the model training $2.57\times$ and increasing the inference accuracy by $6.6\%$.
+This demonstrates the practicality of {\ttfamily ODE} in the industrial environment, where only a small proportion of mobile devices could be ready to participate in each FL round.